dirarmdn/dirarmdn/README.md

-ordinary IT student, codes to solve (and make more) problems
+an ordinary IT student, codes to solve (and make more) problems

 open to collaboration and learning tgt! (plz gimme a mercy im new)
 <p>